-To illustrate the basic elements of lease analysis, consider this simplified example ($FM12\ Ch\ 20\ Tool\ Kit.xls$) at the textbook's Web site shows this analysis).
-The Thompson-Grammatikos Company (TGC) needs a 2-year asset that costs \$100, and the company must choose between leasing and buying the asset.
+To illustrate the basic elements of lease analysis, consider this simplified example.
+(See Ch18 Tool Kit.xls on the textbook's Web site for this analysis.)
+The Thompson-Grammatikos Company (TGC) needs a 2-year asset that costs \$100 million, and the company must choose between leasing and buying the asset.
 TGC's tax rate is 40%.
-If the asset is purchased, the bank would lend TGC the \$100 at a rate of 10% on a 2-year, simple interest loan.
-Thus, the firm would have to pay the bank \$10 in interest at the end of each year, plus return the \$100 of principal at the end of Year 2.
-For simplicity, assume (1) that TGC could depreciate the asset over 2 years for tax purposes by the straight-line method if it is purchased, resulting in tax depreciation of \$50 and tax savings of T(Depreciation) = 0.4(\$50) = \$20 in each year, and (2) that the asset's value at the end of 2 years will be \$0.
+If the asset is purchased, the bank would lend TGC the \$100 million at a rate of 10% on a 2-year, simple interest loan.
+Thus, the firm would have to pay the bank \$10 million in interest at the end of each year and return the \$100 million of principal at the end of Year 2.
+For simplicity, assume that: (1) TGC could depreciate the asset over 2 years for tax purposes by the straight-line method if it is purchased, resulting in tax depreciation of \$50 million and tax savings of T(Depreciation) = 0.4(\$50) = \$20 million in each year; and (2) the asset's value at the end of 2 years will be \$0.

-Alternatively, TGC could lease the asset under a guideline lease (by a special IRS ruling) for 2 years for a payment of \$55 at the end of each year.
-The analysis for the lease-versus-borrow decision consists of (1) estimating the cash flows associated with borrowing and buying the asset, that is, the flows associated with debt financing; (2) estimating the cash flows associated with leasing the asset; and (3) comparing the two financing methods to determine which has the lower present value costs.
-Here are the borrow-and-buy flows, set up to produce a cash flow time line:
+Alternatively, TGC could lease the asset under a guideline lease (by a special IRS ruling) for 2 years for a payment of \$55 million at the end of each year.
+The analysis for the lease-versus-borrow decision consists of (1) estimating the cash flows associated with borrowing and buying the asset-that is, the flows associated with debt financing; (2) estimating the cash flows associated with leasing the asset; and (3) comparing the two financing methods to determine which has the lower present value costs.
+Figure 18-1 reports the borrow-and-buy flows, set up to produce a cash flow time line for owning option.